-- The 'Healthy Schools' Strands are woven into teaching across several subjects including PE (Science, PSHE, Literacy, Numeracy) - Extra staff are deployed to ensure that even in the absence of parental support, pupils can attend sporting events and inter school competitions. - Whole school initiatives around physical and mental health are championed by all staff e.g. Walk to school week/rethink your drink etc
+- The 'Healthy Schools' Strands are woven into teaching across several subjects including PE, Science, PSHE, Literacy and Numeracy. - Extra staff are deployed to ensure that even in the absence of parental support, pupils can attend sporting events and inter-school competitions. - Whole school initiatives around physical and mental health are championed by all staff e.g. National Fitness Day, World Children's Mental Health Day and Sponsored Walks and Runs. - Health Related Fitness Units have been added to the long-term curriculum.
+There is a 6-week block of lessons in year groups 3-6. - All pupils are offered the opportunity to participate in daily sporting and physical activities, organised by our Sports Coaches and Lunch-time Organisers.
+Teachers also have the 'Five a Day' Fitness and Cyber Coach Programmes available to them.